telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/api-reference/methods.md

 ---
 title: Methods
-page_title: Methods
+page_title: Angular Report Viewer Methods
-description: Methods
+description: "Learn about what are the methods exposed by the Angular Report Viewer and how they may be used in your application."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/api-reference/methods
-tags: methods
+tags: methods,angular,report,viewer
 published: True
 position: 2
 previous_url: /angular-report-viewer-api-methods